 The history of Scramble goes back all the way to 1979, when a couple of aviation enthusiasts from near Amsterdam-Schiphol airport decided to publish its movements on a monthly basis.
 These eight stencilled papers stapled together were named "06-24 News", after one of the main runways at Schiphol.
 Soon the movements were complemented by airliner and airlines news, military news and the first pictures: Scramble was born!

 Over the next three decades Scramble has evolved from those stencilled papers to one of the leading European aviation magazines in circulation, publishing on average around 140 pages of aviation news each month.
 In order to do so we use the latest editing software, which enables us to present all that news in a stylised way.
-In addition to all that we have also taken our first step into the digital age, making Scramble available for download onto Apple or Android smart phones.

 The main activities of the Dutch Aviation Society are:

 * Maintaining the aviation website www.scramble.nl, which you are checking out right now!